-A wilderness photographer, adventure photojournalist and climber, Galen Rowell launched his career as a full-time photographer in 1972 despite the fact that he was never formally trained as such.
+A wilderness photographer, adventure photojournalist, and climber, Galen Rowell launched his career as a full-time photographer in 1972 despite being never formally trained.

 Filled with passion and patience for photography, Rainbow over the Potala Palace is exceptional evidence of his immeasurable talent.

-An American landscape, nature and wilderness photographer, Carr Clifton teaches us about the importance of conversation and to never get comfortable with the status quo, not even when it comes to format.
-Using a large format 4×5 film camera and, more recently, a digital camera, Clifton has created a large body of work with images that are the perfect portraits of nature at is purest breath taking form and massive reality.
+Carr Clifton is an American landscape, nature, and wilderness photographer who teaches us the importance of conservation and never grows complacent with the status quo, even when it comes to format.
+He has created a substantial body of work using a large format 4×5 film camera and, more recently, a digital camera, capturing images that epitomize the purest and most breathtaking forms of nature.

-Personally, I think he has been both humble and enthusiastic enough to change and evolve over time.
-As an early adopter of photography in the early 1970s, Clifton wanted to craft attractive images of beautiful places.
-Today, that same desire pushes him a little further into the great outdoors.
+Clifton’s humility and enthusiasm have driven him to evolve over time.
+As an early adopter of photography in the early 1970s, his initial goal was to craft beautiful images of scenic places.
+Today, that same desire propels him deeper into the heart of the great outdoors.

-While National Parks have long been a favorite subject of photographers, Clifton believes that beauty is still there and that there is much more left to capture.
-In short, he believes that even though a single place has been endlessly photographed, there is always a lot left to see through the lens because landscapes are always changing and always revealing new parts of themselves.
+Although National Parks have long been a favorite subject for photographers, Clifton firmly believes that beauty endures, and there is still much left to capture.
+In his view, even when a location has been extensively photographed, there are always new perspectives to be found through the lens because landscapes are constantly changing and revealing new facets of themselves.

-With his philosophy, we can start to deeply think about the importance of scouting our hometowns and remind ourselves not to take any place, anywhere for granted.
+With his philosophy, he encourages us to consider the importance of exploring our local surroundings and reminds us not to take any place, no matter how familiar, for granted.